-The Digital Cultural Heritage Research Cluster of the Edinburgh Futures Institute at the University of Edinburgh and the International GLAM Labs Community will hold a two-day event on Thursday 25 and Friday 26 June 2026, bringing together GLAM professionals and researchers to explore what Labs have achieved over the past 10 years, what challenges there have been, how broader contexts have changed and what future models or approaches could look like for these experimental spaces.
+The Digital Cultural Heritage Research Cluster of the Edinburgh Futures Institute at the University of Edinburgh and the International GLAM Labs Community will hold a free two-day event on Thursday 25 and Friday 26 June 2026, bringing together GLAM professionals and researchers to explore what Labs have achieved over the past 10 years, what challenges there have been, how broader contexts have changed and what future models or approaches could look like for these experimental spaces.

 Over the past decade, some Labs have disappeared; new ones have been established; some have pivoted their service models; others were never framed as Labs in the first place.
 A number of broader initiatives have also emerged around the creation of research data infrastructures and exploring the publication and reuse of the digital collections.